LinnyPurple/Lachlan-George-Joey/docs/ui-components/buttons.md

 ![input](https://user-images.githubusercontent.com/65137794/161481872-9561c2bf-2d2a-4f53-a22d-55369a6910c6.png)

 So if you want to add 3 and 4, type `3 4` into the input box.
-Then hit run, and your sum will be printed to the console.
+Then hit run, and the output to the console will be the sum of your inputs.

 ## Conclusion
-Unfortunately, this program will only work correctly when the sum of the inputted numbers is less than 10.
+Unfortunately, this program will only work when the sum of the inputted numbers is less than 10.
 This is because ASCII numbers only go up to 9.
 So to output 10 or more, you'd need to detect when the sum is greater than 9, and output the correct series of numbers.